 Prior to acceptance in the program, students will be required to submit a resume with a photo and interview with Dr. Blain in the Letters and Science Advising Office.
 The selection of applicants is competitive.
 Assignments are made during the middle of the previous quarter.
 Two units of Honors credit will be awarded upon successful completion and submission of a case report and daily log of one’s clinical observations.
 Students may apply for an additional quarter and for credit if an opening is available.
 This experience is not offered during the summer.

 Location: Cottage Hospital, Pueblo at Bath Street, Santa Barbara

 Only Junior and Senior students may apply and prior clinical experience is recommended.
-Externships are competitive.
 Candidates are selected the middle of the preceding quarter.
 Pre-health students will shadow first year residents in Internal medicine and surgery.

-Students may earn up to two units after successfully completing a case report and log of clinical observations
+Students earn up to two graded honors credits after successfully completing weekly logs of clinical observations and a case report.

 UCSB – Santa Barbara County Public Health Department: Medical Assistant